 Breastfeeding employees have the right to adequate breaks and a private

-but it must be private and accessible as needed.
-Employers also may not
+employees, but it must be private and accessible as needed.
+Employers

 the same as other medical impairments.